 We have more information about avoiding infection if you have reduced immunity.

 Bruising to the breast and donor site is very common after the operation and usually goes away after about three weeks.
 Sometimes, after the operation, there can be bleeding and a build-up of blood (a haematoma) in the breast or donor site.

 If this happens, it is most likely in the first 24 hours after surgery and can cause swelling and pain.
 Sometimes another operation is needed to stop the bleeding.

 Back to top

 After your surgery, it’s normal for some fluid to collect in the area around the wound (a seroma).
 You will have drains in place to take away this fluid.
 These are long, thin plastic tubes attached to vacuum drainage bottles.
-They are usually removed several days after your operation.
-However, after the drains are taken out, more fluid sometimes collects under the wound.
+A nurse will remove these a few days after your operation.
+Sometimes, after the drains are taken out, fluid builds up under the wound.
 This may need to be drained by a surgeon or nurse, using a small needle and syringe.

 Pain usually gets better in the weeks following surgery.
 But, occasionally, women continue to have pain for months or even years after the operation.